-The judges of the Trial Court, led by Chief Judge Carol Kuhnke, rely upon the Trial Court Administrator, Dan Dwyer, and his staff to oversee and manage all the non-judicial functions of the Court.
+The judges of the Trial Court, led by Chief Judge Carol Kuhnke, rely upon the Trial Court Administrator, Megan Ivey, and her staff to oversee and manage all the non-judicial functions of the Court.
 These activities include:

 - Budgeting and finance